Caching Enum.ToString to improve performance

 #Method 1: Using a dictionary

-The first way to improve performance is to use a Dictionary to store the value.
-This works for any enumeration value:
+The first approach uses a Dictionary to cache the string value.
+This works for any enum type:

 C#